jesse-ai/docs/docs/getting-started/docker.md

 docker-compose stop
 ```

-Next time you want to access the container, of course, you don't need to repeat thg above steps.
+Next time you want to access the container, of course, you don't need to repeat the above steps.
 Just restart the container and then start the database:
 ```sh
 docker-compose run jesse bash
 ```